Homemade Broccoli Pesto

 Prepare & steam broccoli

-- First, cut the broccoli head into small florets and wash them nicely.
+• First, cut the broccoli head into small florets and wash them nicely.
 Rinse it properly.
-Transfer the florets to a microwaveable bowl and add 2 tablespoon water.
-Microwave them for 2 mins and keep them ready.250 gram broccoli
+Transfer the florets to a microwaveable bowl and add 2 tbsp water.
+Microwave them for 2 mins and keep them ready.

 Blend & serve